 Since these conversations of my blog and my actions being spoken of in those terms, I’ve spent some time turning it over in my mind and I’ve subconsciously changed much of my content.
 I had previously been scared to write about Christian topics, even after making it clear that I wanted to on this blog, but with this revelation I’ve found encouragement that if people think my blog is a ministry, then surely my content will be an encouragement to at least a few people who need it.
 I can handle trolls if it means people are benefiting from what I write.

 I hope that going forward, this change will be reflected in my writing, as it seems to have been in the last few posts.
 I used to tell people James was my favorite book of the bible due to what it says about a person’s speech.
 I think I need to hang a few of my favorite verses from it on the wall or on sticky notes on my computer. 😉

 Love what you see?
 Join the community!

-Sign up for the Rebecca Lemke Newsletter to be in the loop about the latest opportunities and articles. :)
+Sign up for the Rebecca Lemke Newsletter to be in the loop about important announcements and community updates!

 Thank you for subscribing!

 Something went wrong.